chrisfeller/League_Strength_App/readme.md

 # League Strength

 ### Motivation
-To effectively evaluate international prospects it is first useful to understand the relative strength of the leagues in which they participate.
-In an attempt to quantify the strength of each league throughout the world, I predicted the NBA performance of each international player over the last ten seasons.
-These predictions provide a distribution of the expected performance of a league had all of its players advanced to the NBA.
-By comparing the median prediction of each league's distribution, we gain a better understanding of which leagues are stronger than others.
+To effectively evaluate international prospects, understanding the relative strength of the leagues in which they participate is of high importance.
+To quantify the strength of each league throughout the world, I predicted the NBA performance of each international player over the last ten seasons.
+These predictions provide a distribution of each league's expected performance had all of its players advanced to the NBA.
+By comparing the median prediction of each league's distribution, we gain a better understanding of one leagues' strength over another.

 The resulting league strength ranking provides a rank-ordered list of leagues, in addition to the magnitude of strength difference between respective leagues.